HBehrens/UITabBarControllerOrientation/README.md

         return [self.selectedViewController shouldAutorotateToInterfaceOrientation:toInterfaceOrientation];
     }

 Second, the TabBarController's delegate (here: `AppDelegate`) forces UIKit to ask for the orientation every time another tab has been selected.
-This has been done by presenting and dismissing a fake modal view controller.
+This has been done by presenting and dismissing a fake modal view controller (this hasn't been done directly by `IndividuallyRotatingTabBarController` since the calling event handler `_tabBarItemClicked:` is no public API).

     - (void)tabBarController:(UITabBarController *)tabBarController didSelectViewController:(UIViewController *)viewController
     {